-- Computer proficiency.
+- 1. Computer proficiency.
 All students must demonstrate computer proficiency by passing a computer skills proficiency examination or by completing at least one computer course.
 The computer course must focus on some aspect of computing that requires knowledge and skills in the basic use of computers. - 2.
 Writing intensive courses.
 All students must take a minimum of three hours of courses at William Carey University that are designated as writing intensive.
 Writing intensive courses are listed on page 89. - 3.
 Service Learning Requirement.
 All students must complete an approved service learning activity in order to graduate. - 4.
 Graduation requirements may be met under any catalog in effect during the student's enrollment within six years of graduation.
-Community/junior college students transferring directly to William Carey University under admissions standards in the current catalog may elect to follow the academic policies in the immediately preceding catalog, provided they were enrolled at the community/junior college at that time.
+Community/ junior college students transferring directly to William Carey University under admissions standards in the current catalog may elect to follow the academic policies in the immediately preceding catalog, provided they were enrolled at the community/junior college at that time.
 Students seeking teacher or nursing licensure should follow currently approved programs.

-- 5. Students who earn a degree at WCU may earn a second degree by completing the following: any remaining degree requirements, a second major (and minor, if the major requires one), any current core requirements not fulfilled in the first degree, and all graduation requirements, including the residency requirement. - Students who hold a baccalaureate degree from another accredited college or university may earn a degree at WCU by completing all course work for the degree including core courses, a major (and minor, if the major requires ones), and all graduation requirements, including the residency requirement.
-Courses in the prior degree that match WCU requirements will be waived. - 6.
-Courses used to satisfy requirements in one category (core, major, minor) may be used to satisfy the requirements in another category, but the hours only count once.
-This applies to earning a single degree, major, and minor or any additional degrees, majors, or minors. - 7.
+5. Students who earn a degree at WCU may earn a second degree by completing the following: any remaining degree requirements, a second major (and a second minor, if the major requires one), any current core requirements not fulfilled in the first degree, and all graduation requirements, including the residency requirement of 32 hours.

+Students who hold a baccalaureate degree from another accredited college or university may earn a degree at WCU by completing all course work for the degree including core courses, a major (and a second minor, if the major requires ones), and all graduation requirements, including the residency requirement of 32 hours.
+Courses in the prior degree that match WCU requirements will be waived.

+- 6. Courses used to satisfy requirements in one category (core, major, minor) may be used to satisfy the requirements in another category, but the hours only count once.
+This applies to earning a single degree, major, and minor or any additional degrees, majors, or minors.
+However, courses used in one degree cannot be used to satisfy major or minor requirements in a second degree. - 7.
 Upper-level hours.
 Forty hours in courses numbered 300 or above are required.
 (Courses transferred from community/junior colleges will not be counted as upper-level hours.) - 8.
 Upper-level hours in the major field or concentration(s) field.
 At least 50% of the required hours in the major field or a B.G.S. concentration must be upper-level hours. - 9.
 The last 32 semester hours for any degree must be done at William Carey University. - 10.
 A minimum of 25% of the course credit required for a degree must be earned at William Carey University. - 11.
 Upper-level hours in the major or concentration(s) earned at William Carey University must total at least 12; students with two concentrations in the B.G.S. may achieve this upper-level requirement through any combination of the 12 hours. - 12.
-Hours in the minor or concentrations earned at William Carey University must total at least six.
+Hours in each minor or each concentration earned at William Carey University must total at least six.